andersevenrud/ha-nexa-bridge-x/HELP.md

 Assuming Nexa uses appropriate versioning, this integration *should* be compatible with any firmware version starting with `2`.

+> The legacy "Nexa Bridge" (non-X) with version `1` firmware is supported, but with limited functionality.

 ## I can't connect

 Ensure that you're connecting to the correct IP and with the correct credentials.